 Explorer Post 2121

-Fire & EMS Career Exploring is a hands-on program open to young men and women from the ages of 14 to to 20 years old with an interest in learning more about careers in the field of fire or emergency services.
-You can learn more information at:
+Our Explorer Program is a hands-on program open to young men and women from the ages of 14 to 18 years old (and who have graduated from 8th grade) with an interest in learning more about careers in the field of fire or emergency services.
+Explorers are members of the fire department and use the same application as posted above.
+You can also learn more information at:

 The goal of Support Services is to assist the volunteer firefighters before, during, and after an incident.
 The group consists of six key components: Logistics, EMS Support, Maintenance (including building and equipment), Technology, Public Events, and Marketing.
 Some of the services provided are: